winoff

 5. US Military card or draft record

-6. Military dependent's
+6. Military dependent

 7. ID Card United States Coast Guard Merchant Mariner Card